2023-24 Academic Catalog Page in Progress

 Required supporting areas: second year (through 202) or equivalent of a foreign language; international academic experience: 4 credits of Augustana international term, international study or international internship.

-International Business offers an optional 10 credit concentration in Management, Marketing, Finance or MIS.
+International Business offers an optional 10 credit concentration in Management, Marketing, or Finance.
 The required quantitatively-oriented BUSN course (2-4 credits) may be included in the 10 credits if associated with a chosen concentration.
 See Business Administration for the list of the courses available in each concentration.

 See Business Administration for descriptions of BUSN courses.
 Students cannot major in both Business Administration and International Business.